mendix/docs/content/appstore/app-services/invoice-processing.md

 6. Model will appear in list with status _IN PROGRESS_.
 Once _Status_ of Model is _COMPLETED_, Model is ready to use

-7. Get JSON Mapping file to use with _Invoice Processing Service Activity_ (Section 3.4),
+7. Get JSON Mapping file to use with [Invoice Processing Service Activity](#34-mapping),

     1. Select record in Existing Model list status _COMPLETED_
     2. Select _JSON Mapping File_